 Manuscripts that do not conform to these guidelines will be returned to the author for correction before the formal review process is initiated.

-We very much prefer electronic submissions in Microsoft Word or Open Office, with the documents sent as attachment(s) to emails addressed to: email@example.com.
+Electronic submissions must be in Microsoft Word or Open Office, with the documents sent as attachment(s) to: email@example.com.
+Alternatively you may submit your manuscript online.
 Please do not send your manuscript as PDF or in other formats.
 If there are technical difficulties in sending your manuscript as an MS Word or Open Office file, please contact us about alternatives.

 Manuscripts sent to any other emails at the initial stage will not be treated as submissions.
 This applies to the email addresses of all individuals, including the editor, managing editor, editorial assistants, associate editors, executive committee members, and editorial board members.